tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/数据迁移（NewDTS）/迁移至 MongoDB/MongoDB 迁移至 MongoDB_intl_en.md

 <tr>
 <td>Region</td><td>The source database region selected during purchase, which cannot be changed.</td></tr>
 <tr>
 <td>Access Type</td><td>Select a type based on your scenario.
-This scenario takes **Direct Connect** as an example.
+This scenario takes <b>Direct Connect</b> as an example.
 For the preparations for different access types, see <a href="https://intl.cloud.tencent.com/document/product/571/42652">Overview</a>.
 <ul><li>Public Network: The source database can be accessed through a public IP.</li>
 <li>Self-Build on CVM: The source database is deployed in a <a href="https://intl.cloud.tencent.com/document/product/213">CVM</a> instance.</li>
 <li>Direct Connect: The source database can be interconnected with VPCs through <a href="https://intl.cloud.tencent.com/document/product/216">Direct Connect</a>.</li>